 For a more detailed explanation of the referral process, please visit the NHS Choices website.

 You have the right to choose which hospital or clinic you are referred to by your GP as long as it is suitable for your treatment.
 This can be booked by your GP whilst at the surgery, or online using the appointment request letter you are given.
-For more information, visit the Choose and Book website.
+For more information, visit the NHS e-Referral website.

 Yes, food is available for patients of the JPUH.
 The Trust’s meals are produced on site by a team of qualified chefs using locally sourced ingredients whenever possible.
 Patient menus are prepared in consultation with the Trust’s dietetic department so we can ensure they are nutritionally balanced, provide a choice and cover the dietary needs of our patients.

 Please note, the patient menu is not available for outpatients at the Trust.
 Food is available at Paget’s Café.

 To find out more about catering and food facilities at our Trust, click here.

 To find visiting hours for a specific ward, please click here.

 If you look after a vulnerable person and would like to continue to do so while they are in hospital, we are happy for you to visit them more flexibly in response to their individual needs.

 For further information on who to contact, please click here.